Sumit-Narwani/ChatList/README.md

-*A Visualization of how a chat application manages the Chats.*
+*Visualization of how a chat application manages the Chats.*
 </br>
 </br>